skimage.segmentation#

 Data array where the lowest value points are labeled first.

-The desired number of markers, or an array marking the basins with the values to be assigned in the label matrix.
+The desired number of basins, or an array marking the basins with the values to be assigned in the label matrix.
 Zero means not a marker.
-If None (no markers given), the local minima of the image are used as markers.
+If None, the (default) markers are determined as the local minima of image.
+Specifically, the computation is equivalent to applying skimage.morphology.local_minima() onto image, followed by skimage.measure.label() onto the result (with the same given connectivity).
+Generally speaking, users are encouraged to pass markers explicitly.

 offsetarray_like of shape image.ndim, optional